 The Advantages of HIIT Cardio Over Strength Training

-The first thing I want to make clear is that I am talking about HIIT cardio, not HIIT strength training.
+The first thing I want to make clear is that I am talking about HIIT cardio in this section, not HIIT strength training.

 The principle of HIIT can be applied to strength training as well.
 But the purpose of this article is to compare steady-state cardio with HIIT cardio.
 And to confirm whether there is any benefit in doing cardio in the first place!